Stieltjes analytic functions and higher order linear differential equations: Stieltjes- analytic functions

-In this section we introduce the Stieltjes-analytical functions.
+In this section we introduce the Stieltjes-{analytic} functions.
 We study first some of the properties of series of $g$-monomials.
 We will try to replicate the classical analytic theory as far as possible.
 We will see several examples that will limit how far we can go.

 Some studies have tried to develop a analytic function theory in the frame of time scales \cite{timescales}.
 A comparison between this and our theory is particularly interesting since the Stieltjes derivative generalizes time scales \cite{RodrigoTheory}.